On the Continuum Approximation of the On-and-off Signal Control on Dynamic Traffic Networks: Introduction

 \section{Introduction}

 Signalized intersections play a vital role in the design, management and control of urban traffic networks.
-These locations are often very important restrictive bottlenecks, and therefore urban traffic control strategies tend to focus on the operation of signalized intersections \citep{Miller1963, Robertson1974, Shelby2004, Guler2012, Gayah2012}.
+These locations are often the most restrictive bottlenecks, and therefore urban traffic control strategies tend to focus on the operation of signalized intersections \citep{Miller1963, Robertson1974, Shelby2004, CP, Guler2012, Gayah2012}.
 Thus, it is imperative that we are able to accurately predict traffic dynamics at these locations, and the resulting impact on a network.
 Fortunately, modeling these common junctions is relatively straightforward: for a given movement at an intersection, the impact of the signal on traffic dynamics is incorporated using a single binary variable.
 When the signal is green for the subject movement, the binary variable allocates the entirety of the downstream link's capacity to the downstream end of the subject approach.
 When the signal is red, the binary variable ensures that this capacity is zero.

-Unfortunately, the discrete nature of this `on-and-off' signal timing makes studying and optimizing the control parameters of these network junctions rather complex.
+Unfortunately, the discrete nature of this `on-and-off' signal timing makes studying and optimizing the control parameters of these junctions rather complex, especially on large networks with many signalized intersections.
 Incorporating the binary traffic signal state variables in a signal optimization process usually results in mixed integer mathematical programs; examples include \citet{Improta and Cantarella}, \cite{Lo 1999a} and \cite{Lo 1999b}.
 For large networks, these mixed integer mathematical programs can be very difficult to solve exactly.
 Even when possible, the solutions require a tremendous amount of time, which makes real-time applications impossible.
 Realistic extensions that account for the combination of {\it dynamic traffic assignment} (DTA) with signal optimization, such as the so-called {\it dynamic user equilibrium with signal control} (DUESC) problems, become especially difficult \citep{Aziz and Ukkusuri, Ukkusuri et al}.